 To promote safety of navigation within the CHA area of jurisdiction by providing a pilotage service capable of supplying, on demand, the services of a trained and authorised pilot whose local knowledge and skill enable them to conduct the navigation and manoeuvring of a vessel safety within the limits of the Humber Pilotage District.

 - Humber Pilotage Directions

 - Marine Navigation Act 2013

-Download the full size card detailing statutory requirements for pilot ladders.
+Download the compressed size card detailing statutory requirements for pilot ladders.

 The Merchant Shipping (Reporting Requirements for Ships Carrying Dangerous or Polluting Goods ) Regulations:-

 To recruit suitably qualified and experienced candidates, and then train, examine and authorise them as pilots.